nix-community/nixdoc/doc/migration.md

 **Example:** Migrating **Single Argument Documentation**

 The approach to documenting single arguments has evolved.
 Instead of individual argument comments, document the function and its arguments together.

+> Note: Within nixpkgs the convention of using [definition-lists](https://www.markdownguide.org/extended-syntax/#definition-lists) for documenting arguments has been established.

 ```nix
 {